pm100/fltk_desk/README.md

-work in progress. a desktop widget set for fltk-rs
+# Overview
+A highly opinionated toolkit for creating desktop apps using fltk-rs